wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

 1. Do not use in this case:

-    * The **Application** filter, but be aware that you can use it to set trigger only to react to the requests targeting domains of selected application.
+    * The **Application** filter, but be aware that you can use it to set trigger only to react to the requests targeting domains of selected applications.
-    * The **IP** filter, but be aware that you can use it to set trigger only to react to specific IPs originating requests.
+    * The **IP** filter, but be aware that you can use it to set triggers only to react to specific IPs originating requests.

 1. Select the **Denylist IP address** - `Block for 4 hour` trigger reaction.
 Wallarm will put origin IP to the [denylist](../../user-guides/ip-lists/overview.md) after the threshold is exceeded and block all further requests from it.
 1. Select the **Mark as BOLA** trigger reaction.
 Requests received after exceeding the threshold will be marked as the BOLA attack and displayed in the **Attacks** section of Wallarm Console.
-In some cases, you can use this reaction alone to have information about the attack, but not to block anything.
+Sometimes, you can use this reaction alone to have information about the attack, but not to block anything.
 1. Save the trigger and wait for the [Cloud and node synchronization completion](../configure-cloud-node-synchronization-en.md) (usually it takes 2-4 minutes).

 ## Testing

 !!! info "Testing in your environment"
-    To test the **BOLA** trigger in your environment, in the trigger and the requests below, replace domain to your own.
+    To test the **BOLA** trigger in your environment, in the trigger and the requests below, replace the domain with your own.

 To test the trigger described in the [Configuring](#configuring) section: